CoffeeRoost/CSC_190_Product/README.md

 Deployment:

+As seen in story CN-118 File Organization, the github was reorganized to format the pages in an accessible way from the Xampp application.
+Header, form, href lines were rewritten accordingly.
+As such, if these folders are inserted into a given hosting site in any other format/organization, these line of code will break to 404 pages.
+It is required that the file organization remains as it is presented in the github.

 Developer Instructions:

 As a LAMP stack website, this project is set up in such a way where these aspects are intergral to the project and require availability and installation.